chanronnie/CanadaRecalls_CapstoneProject/README.md

 1. practice web scraping using Python and BeautifulSoup
 2. explore the library of [Plotly](https://plotly.com/) for data visualization
-3. learn data deployment using [Dash](https://plotly.com/dash/) for building an interactive dahsboard (that runs locally)
+3. learn data deployment using [Dash](https://plotly.com/dash/) for building an interactive dahsboard

 ## Data Analysis Notebook

-Due to some technical issue with my Jupyter notebook file, my interactive Data Analysis notebook can be read from this [link on Jovian platform](https://jovian.com/ronniekkc/canada-recalls-data-analysis).
+Since we cannot view an interactive notebook on GitHub , my Data Analysis notebook with interactive graphs can be found in this [link on Jovian platform](https://jovian.com/ronniekkc/canada-recalls-data-analysis).

 ## Dashboard